rackerlabs/support-how-to/content/managed-operations/upload-an-ssl-certificate-to-a-sitecore-custom-domain.md

 7. Click **Upload**.

-   You can now navigate to the SSL certificate through the Webapp pane.
+   You can now navigate to the SSL certificate through the application  pane.

 8. In the "SSL bindings" section of the SSL certificate pane, click **Add bindings**.